zchee/golang-wiki/GithubAccess.md

 The "go-assignees" group is a read-only group granting no special access, other than it allows the users in the group to be assigned issues.

 In general, Go doesn't use the "Assigned to" field of bugs much.
 Instead, we just leave a comment saying we'll work on it.
-But if you want this access, reference https://github.com/orgs/golang/teams/go-assignees and your Github username in your email requesting access.
+But if you want this access, reference https://github.com/orgs/golang/teams/go-assignees and your Github username in your issue requesting access.

 ## Editors

 The poorly named "go-approvers" group is the set of people who can edit metadata on issues.

-To request this type of access, reference https://github.com/orgs/golang/teams/go-approvers and your Github username in your email requesting access.
+To request this type of access, reference https://github.com/orgs/golang/teams/go-approvers and your Github username in your issue requesting access.

 Please do not edit any field you're not confident about.
 Feel free to ask for second opinions.